Magnetic levitation: DM3 System

 Finally, a thin layer of pyrolytic graphite (500 um) acts as diamagnetic layer, placed on the top to provide stable levitation.
 Thin copper (15 um) placed above the graphite was used in earlier versions of the system for eddy current damping.

 2D Movement

 The basic system for 1DOF movement consists of two serpentine traces, individually actuated.
 Figure shows the schematic of the trace paths and a 3x3 magnet microrobot on top.
 On position number 1, the magnets are in their equilibrium position where the magnetic flux density is the highest, in between two opposite currents from the same trace path.

 On moving from 1 to 2, the first trace path is turned off while the second is turned on.
-This causes the magnets to move to their new equilibrium, towards the higher magnetic flux density.
+This causes the magnets to move to their new equilibrium, toward the higher magnetic flux density.

 Repeating this procedure with opposite currents on the same trace paths, a movement in the desired direction is produced.